microsoft/vscode-docs/docs/languages/json.md

 You can format your JSON document using `kb(editor.action.formatDocument)` or **Format Document** from the context menu.

+## JSON with Comments

+In addition to the default JSON mode following the [JSON specification](https://www.json.org/), VS Code also has a _JSON with comments_ mode .
+This mode is used for the VS Code configuration files such as `settings.json`, `tasks.json` or `debug.json`.
+When in the _JSON with comments_ mode, you can use single line (//) as well as block comments (/* */) as used in JavaScript.
+The current editor mode is indicated in the editor's status bar.
+Click on the mode indicator to change the mode and to configure how file names and extensions are associated to modes.

 ## JSON Schemas & Settings

 To understand the structure of JSON files, we use [JSON schemas](http://json-schema.org/).
 JSON schemas describe the shape of the JSON file, as well as value sets, default values, and descriptions.
-The JSON support shipped with VS Code supports JSON Schema Draft 4.
+The JSON support shipped with VS Code supports JSON Schema Draft 6.

 Servers like [JSON Schema Store](http://schemastore.org) provide schemas for most of the common JSON based configuration files.
 However, schemas can also be defined in a file in the VS Code workspace, as well as the VS Code settings files.